 Termite problems may be avoided by implementing the following preventative measures:

-• Paint, stain or treat all wood used on the property
+• Ensure that all wood on the property is painted, stained or treated

-• Keep woodpiles and yard debris piles well away from any structures
+• Place wood piles and yard debris piles at least 20 feet from structures

 When termites are suspected, the best course of action is to call in the experts at SafeGuard Pest Control.
 Our technicians are licensed by the Pennsylvania Department of Agriculture and are certified Termidor exterminators.

 As certified Termidor® exterminators, our technicians are skilled and trained in applying this and other products known for effective termite control, by infecting and killing termites as they come in contact with the termiticide and then spread it to other members within the colony.

 For nearly 30 years, SafeGuard Pest Control, LLC has been assisting Bucks County area homes and businesses with all of their termite control needs.